munair/biopset-documentation/practice/guides/buying-options-step-by-step.md

 1. You can sit back and watch for the next dip to buy at.
 2. You can visit the Exercise/Expire page to complete your option.

 If you don’t want to have to watch your option for the next hour that’s ok.
-Anyone will be able to complete it for you and they will get a small fee \(~5% of your profits\).
+Anyone will be able to complete it for you and they will get a small fee \(~0.02% of your profits\).
+See [here](https://docs.biopset.com/practice/guides/exercising-options-step-by-step#step-1-exercise-valuable-options) for more information on option settlement.